MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-D-Health-Information-Technology/part-171-Information-Blocking/subpart-B-Exceptions-That-Involve-Not-Fulfilling-Requests-Access-Exchange-Use-Electronic-Health-Information/section-171.202.md

 (d) *Sub-exception*—*denial of an individual's request for their electronic health information consistent with 45 CFR 164.524(a)(1) and (2).* If an individual requests electronic health information under the right of access provision under 45 CFR 164.524(a)(1) from an actor that must comply with 45 CFR 164.524(a)(1), the actor's practice must be consistent with 45 CFR 164.524(a)(2).

-(e) *Sub-exception—respecting an individual's request not to share information.* Unless otherwise required by law, an actor may elect not to provide access, exchange, or use of an individual's electronic health information if the following requirements are met—
+(e) *Sub-exception—individual's request not to share EHI.* An actor may elect not to provide access, exchange, or use of an individual's electronic health information if the following requirements are met—

 (1) The individual requests that the actor not provide such access, exchange, or use of electronic health information without any improper encouragement or inducement of the request by the actor;